 Regardless of form, any amount of water filtration is better than no filtration at all.
 Faucet mounted water filters are useful for removing chlorine and trace metals from the water but may not be effective against microbial contaminants.

 Whole-house water filtration uses a treatment system that is installed near where your water supply enters your home.
 By utilizing several types of filters, a customized plan can be designed to treat your water for various chemical and organic contaminants.
 Locating the system at the point of entry to your home ensures that every faucet, showerhead, water heater, dishwasher, and washing machine will provide pure, filtered water.

 Depending on which type of water treatment method you choose, your cost can fall anywhere between $50 for an on-faucet water filter up to $1,200 for a whole-house system.

-If you’re interested in having a water softener system or whole-house water filtration system installed, give Nick’s Plumbing and Sewer Services a call.
+If you’re interested in having a water softener system or whole-house water filtration system installed, give Nick’s Plumbing and Air Conditioning Services a call.
 Whether you buy it from us or need your own filter or softener installed, Nick’s licensed and experienced professionals can get it done for you.
 Call us for a free estimate or free second opinion on these or any other plumbing services.